souravs72/claude-mcp-setup/CONTRIBUTING.md

 # Contributing to Claude MCP Setup

 Thank you for your interest in contributing to Claude MCP Setup!
-This document provides guidelines and information for contributors.
+This is a personal project by Sourav Singh, and contributions from the community are welcome and appreciated.

 ## Table of Contents